Oscilloscope Probes Explained

 X1 and X10 oscilloscope probes

 There are two main types of passive voltage scope probes.
-They are normally designated X1 and X10, although 1X and 10X are sometimes seen.
+They are normally designated X1 and X10, although the notations 1X and 10X are also seen sometimes.
 The designation refers to the factor by which the impedance of the scope itelf is multiplied by the probe.

 The X1 probes are suitable for many low frequency applications.
 They offer the same input impedance of the oscilloscope which is normally 1 MΩ.
 However for applications where better accuracy is needed and as frequencies start to rise, other test probes are needed.